Best travel insurance for travellers.

 We looked at the insurers that keep coming up in Reddit threads, nomad forums, and long-trip reports.
 Then we cut the marketing and focused on two things that actually matter: what they cover when you're far from home, and what real travellers report when they actually claim.

-Before comparing prices, know that these aren't all the same product.
+First thing to know: these aren't all the same product.
 Heymondo, World Nomads, Allianz and Faye are short-trip travel insurance: you buy per trip, cover starts when you leave and ends when you come home, with real trip-cancellation and baggage limits.
 SafetyWing and Genki are ongoing health-style cover built for people living abroad long-term: monthly subscriptions, strong medical focus, thinner on trip-cancellation and baggage.
-IMG Global sits in the middle with both trip and longer international medical plans.
 Pick the category first.
 Also note: some plans (especially US credit-card policies) are secondary cover, meaning they only pay after any primary health or travel insurance you already have.

-A cheap policy is often a trap. $5,000 deductibles or a scooter exclusion make a policy useless when you actually need it.
+A cheap policy is often a trap.
+A big deductible or a scooter exclusion makes a policy useless when you actually need it.
 Claims can also be denied if pre-existing conditions aren't declared at quote time, even unrelated ones.
 Read the exclusions before the price.

-If you don't want to think about it, Heymondo is the default for a normal trip.
-For long-term nomads, SafetyWing is the cheapest monthly option.
+If you don't want to think about it, Heymondo is the default for a normal trip and the easiest app to live with.
+For long-term nomads, SafetyWing is the popular monthly pick (just judge it on traveller reports, not its rough app rating), while Genki is the one nomads trust most on actually paying out.
 For adventure sports, World Nomads still leads on activity coverage.
-For older travellers and family trips, Allianz.
+For a big established brand on a family trip, Allianz.
 The rest depends on where you live.

 Best travel insurance for specific situations